By Bob Difley

 • Drive 55.
 Lower speeds produce more miles-per-gallon, and you will enjoy the scenery more at lower speeds.

-• Avoid jackrabbit starts and quick stops.
+• Avoid jackrabbit starts and abrupt stops.
 It’s all about torque and kinetic energy.

 • Keep tires properly inflated.
 It can save up to 3 percent on fuel mileage.